 There are more than 22,000 in the downtown area and more than 38,000 in the greater metro area as of January 1, 2017, including small boutique treasures in the French Quarter, charming bed and breakfast properties, major downtown hotel towers and more.

-New Orleans shopping--from the French Quarter to Magazine Street--offers an array of retail choices.
-Options include The Shops at Canal Place, Saks Fifth Avenue, Jax Brewery, as well as hundreds of boutiques, art galleries and antique stores throughout the city.
-New to the shopping scene is The Outlet Collection at Riverwalk, the frist outlet shopping center in a downtown area, with stores such as Neiman Marcus Last Call, Kenneth Cole, Coach and more.
+New Orleans shopping -- from the French Quarter all the way Uptown to Magazine Street -- offers an array of retail choices.
+Options include The Shops at Canal Place, Saks Fifth Avenue, Jax Brewery, The Outlet Collection at Riverwalk, as well as hundreds of boutiques, art galleries and antique stores along Magazine & Royal Streets and elsewhere throughout the city.
 Tax-free shopping offers international visitors even more reasons to experience New Orleans.
-For more information on Louisiana tax-free shopping, please visit www.louisianataxfree.com
+For more information on Louisiana tax-free shopping, please visit www.louisianataxfree.com.

 FESTIVAL PLAZA- CHAMPIONS SQUARE